jronallo/blacklight_google_analytics/README.md

 2. Add `gem 'blacklight_google_analytics'` to your `Gemfile`
 3. Run the generator: `rails g blacklight_google_analytics`
 4. Edit `config/initializers/blacklight_google_analytics.rb` to include your own Google Web id.
+  You will need a [Google Analytics account](http://www.google.com/analytics/) and profile.

 # Usage

 Google Analytics tracking code is only turned on in production.
+Both page tracking and Blacklight-specific event tracking is turned on.

 In development tracking is sent to the console log to allow you to see what parameters will be sent to Google Analytics.

-Here's example output to the browser console when clicking on the Format facet, selecting the "Book" facet value, and then removing it:
+Here's an example of event tracking.
+This is the output to the browser console when clicking on the Format facet, selecting the "Book" facet value, and then removing it:

 ```